TeunMos/S3-DB04-Portfolio/Proof/Software-quality.md

 |Security Rating|is worse than|A|
 > this info may be out of date,  to ensure you have the latest information [*click here!*](https://sonarcloud.io/organizations/modus-1/quality_gates/show/9)

+We let everything (exept for the code coverage) on the default settings.
+We did that because we were able to meet those conditions *(and later we found out we couldn't meet the coverage condition)*.

 For our group project we decided to remove the 80% code coverage requirement because we found out that that is not pracital for every repository, now we look what needs to be tested the most instead of a fixed value that determines if you have tested enough.

 ## Group project